California Adventures Series: Roads Challenge

 Enjoy the often out of the way roads getting you to the iconic ones.

-Combine all three California Adventures in one year to see most of California with trips all year long (and receive CA Triple Crown award).
+Combine all three California Adventures in one year to see most of California with trips all year long, and receive the CA Triple Crown award.

 Join the elite group of California Triple Crown finishers.